shamwow/shahmeer-jekyll/_posts/2017-01-16-the-purpose-of-redux-thunk.markdown

 Here, the `setTimeout` is used to mimic the delay that might occur during an async process (like a network call).

-So everytime we wanted to perform the above action, we'd need to copy and paste the above code.
+So every time we wanted to perform the above action, we'd need to copy and paste the above code.
 Of course, we can avoid repeating ourselves by wrapping the code in a function:

 {% highlight javascript %}
 const emitAsyncAction = function(ACTION_PAYLOAD) {